wakeuplabs-io/cdp-escrow/README.md

 This project showcases key CDP features:

-- **📧 Embedded Wallets**: Seamless wallet creation and recovery using email/SMS authentication
+- **Embedded Wallets**: Seamless wallet creation and recovery using email/SMS authentication
 - **Gas sponsorship**: Sponsor gas for users with coinbase smart wallets.
 - **Onramps**: Fund users wallets with usdc using the onramp feature.
-- **🔗 Smart Contract Integration**: Deployed on Base Sepolia, interact using Coinbase wallets and it's user operations bundler.
+- **Smart Contract Integration**: Deployed on Base Sepolia, interact using Coinbase wallets and it's user operations bundler.

-## 🏗️ Architecture Overview
+## Architecture Overview

 The project consists of three main components: